5 Tips To Motivate Your Maintenance Team

 This tip is a true “win-win,” since you, as a manager, gain the benefit of better-trained workers, while your employees become more familiar with new technologies and processes – ultimately helping you and your team stay current with industry best practices.

 - Encourage — and act on — feedback.
 This step is another way to support employee self-ownership.
 Be sure to make it clear that employee feedback is welcomed and heard — whether in areas of process improvements, safety, unidentified efficiencies and more.
 Those who have the most hands-on experience with a task are often in the best position to identify a better way to do it.
 Employees will be more motivated to continue looking for improvements if they know that you listen to their feedback.
-Even if a particular suggestion isn’t aligned with business objectives or requirements, be sure to give due time to listening.
+Even if a particular suggestion isn’t aligned with business objectives or requirements, be sure to give due time to listen.

 - Know when you need extra help.
 Overworked or undertrained employees will likely feel unappreciated by their management – and motivation to do their best work will drop as a result.
 A key component of how to lead a maintenance team is knowing how to identify or anticipate times where the required maintenance capacity is beyond your available resources and be prepared to address the need for support.

 In times like these, outsourced maintenance services can provide extra resources for expected or unexpected workload surges.
 Outsourcing can also provide expertise for processes and tasks in which your in-house personnel may not yet be skilled in.